 Remember what Jesus said, in John 15:5?
 If you remain in him, the vine, you will be fruitful.
 Why?
 Because he is the source of life and he is able to help you grow.

 Father God, it’s so tempting to compare ourselves with others, and to let our self-confidence hinge on that comparison.
 Please help us learn to put our confidence in you, daily.
 Thank you for the gospel message, which frees us from both pride and guilt.
 Help us to trust in the completed work of Jesus, who died the death we deserve, rather than trusting in our own actions to feel good enough for you.
 Thank you so much for offering us forgiveness and freedom.
 You have indeed richly blessed us with “everything we need for life and godliness”.
 Amen.

 1. Printable Resource Bundle

-I pray this resource will help you to rest in God’s amazing grace, as he transforms you from the inside out.
+May this resource help you to rest in God’s amazing grace, as he transforms you from the inside out.

 If you enjoy stories with a bit of humour, you’ll absolutely love these!
 They’re intended for children, but I gained so much from reading them that I decided to include the links here.

 All four stories are available to read for free online, using the links below.

 Go to Fruitful #3: What to Do When God’s Love Feels Far Away